 Delta Load Last Seen Time Link (over all Staging Tables / Systems) - Timestamp, when the record was seen the last time in a delta load

-Full Load Last Validity Change Time Link (over all Staging Tables / Systems) - Timestemp for the last state change (added/deleted) of a record in the link
+Full Load Last Validity Change Time Link (over all Staging Tables / Systems) - Timestamp for the last state change (added/deleted) of a record in the link

 You can follow along related objects in the element selector as it is possible in the data vault module, too, by double-clicking onto a hub.
 Some elements can appear in a gray color.
 In this case, it is not possible to select columns yet, as no data vault load has been defined yet to follow along the relation.
 Please first add a load for the link.